Scottish Records Association

 Our website may contain links to other websites run by other organisations.
 This privacy policy applies only to our website‚ so we encourage you to read the privacy statements on the other websites you visit.
 We cannot be responsible for the privacy policies and practices of other sites even if you access them using links from our website.

-As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
-By way of example, this may happen if any of our servers are from time to time located in a country outside of the EU.
+As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the UK.
+By way of example, this may happen if any of our servers are from time to time located in a country outside of the UK.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
-If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.
+If we transfer your information outside of the UK in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 Review of this Policy

-keep this Policy under regular review.
-This Policy was last updated in May
+We keep this Policy under regular review.
+This Policy was last updated in January 2024.